liquidinvestigations/hoover-search/README.md

    ./manage.py createsuperuser
    ```

-4. Run the server
+4. Download assets (jQuery and bootstrap) used by the default search UI and the
+   two-factor login page.
+You can skip this step if you use the [advanced
+   UI](https://github.com/hoover/ui) and don't enable two-factor login.

     ```shell
+    ./manage.py downloadassets
+    ./manage.py collectstatic
+    ```

+5. Run the server

+   ```shell
    ./run devserver
    ```

-5. Import a collection: first, create the collection in Django admin, at
+6. Import a collection: first, create the collection in Django admin, at
    http://127.0.0.1:8000/admin/search/collection/.
 Then, click on "upload", and
    select a ZIP archive containing PDF files.

-6. Run some search queries!
+7. Run some search queries!
 There is a minimal search UI on the homepage of the
    Django site (http://127.0.0.1:8000/).